 Evolve Shaman has been classified as an aggressive deck in the past, but I would disagree with that.
 It plays out very much like a faster midrange deck (like Midrange Hunter) in that you want to seize board control and develop your threats continuously for the remainder of the game until you can close out the game with a Bloodlust, a game-ending Evolve, or even just natural damage from your superior board presence.
 The drawback of playing Evolve Shaman is that if you lose board control, it starts to become much more difficult to win the game.
 The deck thrives on being ahead on board and many of its cards supplement that (Flametongue Totem, Evolve, Bloodlust, Thrall, Deathseer).
-With the new Frozen Throne expansion, Token Shaman gets better and worse at the same time.
 The deck can thrive against slow decks if you are able to curve your minions into your late-game evolve threats, demanding answers for your totems along every step of the way, BUT it can also get blown out by strong, cheap AoE spells (like the recently printed Defile).